rallytac/pub/misc/empu/README.md

 empu is a little tool written in Python to pack and unpack mission files for Engage-based applications.

 ## Dependencies
-ebm needs Python version or higher installed module installed.
+empu needs Python version 3 or higher installed module installed.
 Make sure you have it on your machine.

 ## Running empu
 To run empu, simply fire it up using Python and pass the operation you want (`pack` or `unpack`) and the